 While their frequency is nowhere near that of motor vehicle accidents, train accidents claim the lives of around 1,000 people each year, and thousands more are left injured, many significantly so.
 Annually, there are more than 3,000 railway-related accidents around the country, many of them catastrophic and deadly in nature.
 The sheer size and massive weight of railroad cars coupled with the astounding force wielding by a moving train all contribute to the horrific aftermath seen in many train accidents.
 It is not uncommon for those affected by train accidents to find themselves badly injured, sometimes to the point that they are left with debilitating conditions or disabilities.

 Lawyers representing the big railroad companies and their insurers work tirelessly to defend their clients against train accident claims.
 If you’ve been involved in a train accident, whether as a passenger, railroad employee, bystander or pedestrian, you need a heavy legal hitter on your side too.
-Our train accident attorney has built a reputation for aggressively litigating our clients claims to get maximum compensation for their injuries.
+Our Train Accident Attorney has built a reputation for aggressively litigating our clients claims to get maximum compensation for their Personal Injuries.

 Crossing Accidents and Derailments